Base-Technology/base-explorer/README.md

 | Staging     | ![Staging App Status](https://argo-cd.stg.hiro.tools/api/badge?name=explorer&revision=true) |
 | Dev         | ![Dev App Status](https://argo-cd.dev.hiro.tools/api/badge?name=explorer&revision=true)    |

-# Base Explorer
+# Basechain Explorer

-The [Base Explorer](https://explorer.hiro.so/) is an observability tool that helps users, developers, miners, and investors understand the Base Blockchain.
+The [Basechain Explorer](https://explorer.hiro.so/) is an observability tool that helps users, developers, miners, and investors understand the Base Blockchain.
 It's built with [React](https://reactjs.org/), [next.js](https://nextjs.org/) and [Chakra UI](https://chakra-ui.com/).

-This README will guide you through the process of setting up and running the Base Explorer locally and how to contribute to the project.
+This README will guide you through the process of setting up and running the Basechain Explorer locally and how to contribute to the project.

 ## Bugs and feature requests

-If you encounter a bug or have a feature request for the Base Explorer, we encourage you to follow the steps below:
+If you encounter a bug or have a feature request for the Basechain Explorer, we encourage you to follow the steps below:

  1. **Search for existing issues:** Before submitting a new issue, please search [existing and closed issues](https://github.com/hirosystems/explorer/issues) to check if a similar problem or feature request has already been reported.
  1. **Open a new issue:** If it hasn't been addressed, please [open a new issue](https://github.com/hirosystems/explorer/issues/new/choose).
 Choose the appropriate issue template and provide as much detail as possible, including steps to reproduce the bug or a clear description of the requested feature.